kondanta/notp/README.md

 topt is a CLI tool for generating one time passwords from CLI.
 Highly influenced by 2FA repository from rsc.

 ### Installation
-You can clone the repository and build it from the source or just download the binary that goes well with your OS from the latest release
+You can clone the repository and build it from the source, download using `crate.io` or just download the binary that goes well with your OS from the latest release

 ### Usage